dmitryb-dev/eventsystem/README.md

 		return sensor;
 	}

-After that you can call Get(DefaultTemparatureSensor) to acquire pointer to component.
-It creates singleton, instance will be created automatically.
-Bear in mind, that it add `if` condition to check is component was created or not every time, when you call Get(...).
-If you want to acquire value instead of pointer you can call `Value(ComponentName)` instead.
+After that you can call `Get(DefaultTemparatureSensor)` to acquire pointer to component.
+It creates a singleton, the instance of which is created automatically.
+Bear in mind, that it adds `if` condition to check is component was created or not every time, when you call `Get(...)`.
+If you want to acquire value, instead of pointer, you can call `Value(ComponentName)`.
 So next lines do the same things:

 	*Get(Comp) = ...
 	Set(Comp, ...)
 	Value(Comp) = ...

-If you want to reset component state and call init code, defined in `Component(...) { init code }`, you can call `Reset(Comp)`
+If you want to reset the component state and execute the init code, defined in `Component(...) { init code }`, you can do that via `Reset(Comp)`

-To create new Comoponent instead of acquiring of existing global you can call `Create(Comp)`:
+To create new component instead of acquiring existing, you can call `Create(Comp)`:

 	Component(int, IntegerComp)
 	{